 Its superjumbos have 507 seats and are configured with 12 seats in Royal First Class, 60 in Royal Silk business class and 435 in economy.

 First and business class cabins feature fully-flat beds, and all passengers benefit from AVOD in-flight entertainment systems, individual power sources, and wifi internet and mobile phone access.

 Malaysia Airlines took delivery of its first superjumbo at the end of May 2012, before putting it into service on the flagship London-Kuala Lumpur service that July.
-For a review of the carrier's inaugural A380 service from London Heathrow, click here.

 It operates the double-decker on three routes from Kuala Lumpur – double daily to London Heathrow, and a daily service to Hong Kong and Paris Charles de Gaulle.

 However the carrier’s outgoing CEO Peter Bellew confirmed in 2017 that MAS is to move its fleet of A380s into a separate company from summer 2018, which will use them for Hajj and Umraa pilgrimage flights, as well as leasing them out to other operators.

 It now has five superjumbos, but operates them mainly on domestic routes – Beijing, Shanghai and Hong Kong – out of Guangzhou due to a dispute with Air China over flying the A380s from the latter’s Beijing home.